Hedgehogs After Dark: Wildlife cameras

 Settings

-Some cameras such as the Recon Force Elite HP4 have a sensitivity setting.
+All the cameras above have a sensitivity setting.
 It almost goes without saying that if your camera has this, you want it set to the highest option to ensure that no hogs are missed.
 If you find you get too many triggers or false positives, you can always turn it down after.

 Getting the right piece of kit and the setup right means that you can quickly start gathering not only great clips of the nightly spiked dramas on your patch, but also invaluable data on our prickly friends.
 As more people start to monitor the wildlife in their garden, this data can provide a really valuable insight into hedgehog happens across the UK.